Doggy style: Practices

 The posture adopted by the receiving partner resembles lordosis behaviour - a physical posture seen in many female mammals, often when they are ready for sex/mating, the primary characteristic of which is a ventral arching of the spine.
 During vaginal penetration from behind, the penis may penetrate deeper into the vagina, reaching preferential contact with the posterior wall of the vagina and probably reaching the posterior fornix; while in the missionary position, it is in preferential contact with the anterior wall of the vagina and the tip of the penis can reach the anterior fornix.

-In this position, the receiving partner implicitly gives the active partner a carte blanche over their body.
 Besides other potential sex acts, the active partner may also massage or stimulate the receiving partner's erogenous zones, such as the genitals, nipples, buttocks, administer a spanking, or introduce a sex toy, such as a dildo or vibrator, into the vagina or anus.
 The doggy position may be erotic or sexually provocative for participants.

 Advantages and disadvantages

 Doggy style may be a preferred sex position if either partner has back issues or some other medical conditions.
 During doggy style, the scrotum sometimes provides friction to the clitoris, thus possibly producing an orgasm or sexual stimulation in the woman.
-For some women, doggy style sex helps to stimulate an area that may be termed "the G-spot".
-However, this position may offer only minimal stimulation of the clitoris; so some women may require finger stimulation to achieve orgasm.
-Some men however, may be able to stimulate the G-spot and clitoris simultaneously using the penis and the scrotum respectively during doggy style sex.
+For some women, doggy-style sex helps stimulate an area known as "the G-spot."
+However, this position may provide only minimal stimulation of the clitoris, so some women may require finger stimulation to achieve orgasm.
+Some men, however, may be able to stimulate both the G-spot and the clitoris simultaneously using the penis and the scrotum, respectively, during doggy-style sex.

 Doggy style offers benefits as a sex position in group sex, such as during a threesome.
 Doggy style allows the passive partner to perform fellatio on male participant (termed "spitroast") or to perform cunnilingus on a female participant.

 Some women may feel vulnerable in this position, as it requires and implies a level of trust and a surrender of control by the receiving to the active partner.
 However, some women find this transfer of control to the partner arousing.
 According to the book Sexual Pleasure by Barbara Keesling, many established couples find doggy style relationship-affirming.

 Some consider doggy style to be unromantic.
 The position is considered by some to be less intimate because eye contact and kissing are more difficult.
 However, in a 2018 survey of millennials it was found to be the most popular sex position.